| |

 Cruise the Chao Phraya at night with one of Bangkok’s numerous evening cruises – many include dinners (usually a buffet of Thai and international dishes), drinks and entertainment.

-This nocturnal navigation doesn’t necessarily have to blow the budget as there are discounted Bangkok night time dinner cruises.
+This nocturnal navigation doesn’t necessarily have to blow the budget as there are many affordable Bangkok night time dinner cruises such as the Meridian.

 This particular evening dinner cruise departs from ICON Siam Bangkok shopping mall at around 7.45pm every evening (although you must check in between 5.30pm and 7.30pm).